awaisdevops/prometheus-grafana/third-party-application/README.md

-## Monitor Third Party Application:
+## Monitor Third Party Application

 Kubernetes monitoring covers cluster components and Prometheus stack apps, but to monitor third-party apps like Redis at the application level (e.g., load, connections), we use a Prometheus exporter.